 Amendment and Termination.
 The 2018 Plan may be amended by our stockholders.
 It may also be amended by our Board of Directors and/or Compensation Committee, provided that any amendment approved by our Board of Directors and/or Compensation Committee which is of a scope that requires stockholder approval as required by (i) the rules of the Nasdaq, (ii) in order to ensure favorable federal income tax treatment for any incentive stock options under Internal Revenue Code Section 422, or (iii) for any other reason, is subject to obtaining such stockholder approval.
-In addition, other than in connection with stock dividends, stock splits, recapitalizations or reorganizations, the Board of Directors and/or Compensation Committee may not without stockholder approval reduce the exercise price of or cancel any outstanding option in exchange for a replacement option having a lower exercise price or for any other action that is considered a direct or indirect "repricing" for purposes of Nasdaq's stockholder approval rules, including any other action that is treated as a repricing under generally accepted accounting principles.
+In addition, other than in connection with stock dividends, stock splits, recapitalizations or reorganizations, the Board of Directors and/or Compensation Committee may not without stockholder approval reduce the exercise price of or cancel any outstanding option in exchange for a replacement option having a lower exercise price or for any other equity award or for cash.
+Further, the Board of Directors and/or Compensation Committee may not take any other action that is considered a direct or indirect "repricing" for purposes of Nasdaq's stockholder approval rules, including any other action that is treated as a repricing under generally accepted accounting principles.
 No such action taken by the Board of Directors and/or Compensation Committee may adversely affect any rights under any outstanding award without the holder's consent unless such amendment is required by applicable law or necessary to preserve the economic value of such award.